-I decided to create an Editor in Chief team for social media.
+I decided to create an Editor in Chief team for social media and LinkedIn marketing platform.
 Our social media platforms had always been underutilized, poorly planned and lacked a vision for content and design.
 Honestly, I didn’t really think about social media content and design with the same energy and focus that I brought to our print magazine; I finally saw that as a both a problem and an opportunity.

 With everything changing, we were ready to go in a new direction.
 Three students enthusiastically agreed to this brand new position, and we got started on conversations with the basic premise that we had no idea what this was going to look like.